-- 7.2 The AMA supports the continuation of these arrangements and rejects any move to divert rebate entitlements as bundled payments to General Practitioners or to PHNs to fund the provision of GP or Specialist medical services.
-The same applies to PBS entitlements. - 7.3 The AMA has specific policies in relation to fundholding which continue to be relevant to this initiative.
+- 7.2 The AMA supports the continuation of these arrangements and rejects any move to entirely divert rebate entitlements as bundled payments to General Practitioners or to PHNs to fund the provision of GP or Specialist medical services.
+The same applies to PBS entitlements. - 7.3 The AMA supports blended funding models, where fee-for-service arrangements are supported with payments including practice and service incentives, funding for preventative health care or enhanced care for chronic disease patients, infrastructure grants, and quality improvement measures. - 7.4 The AMA recognises that fundholding is a mechanism to support provision of services only where there has been market failure. - 7.5 The AMA supports funding and system development to enable the capacity and service provision of general practice to be enhanced, including by the provision of support, collaborative care and pooled funding arrangements with LHNs and other state/territory/commonwealth funded organisations. - 7.6 The AMA has specific policies in relation to fundholding which continue to be relevant to this initiative.